ninjablocks/developer-docs/source/misc/releasechannels/index.rst

 A summary of a typical path from commiting code to the binary shipping to a Sphere is listed here.
 Initially, source goes through a *source code Git flow* (note that the Git flow sometimes changes slightly depending on the project):

-* **Feature branches** and **forks** on GitHub: This is the place where experiments and in-progress features happen.
+* **feature branches** and **forks** on GitHub: This is the place where experiments and in-progress features happen.
 * **develop branch** of the main repo: Sometimes used to collect features together before delivering to devices.
 * **master branch** of the main repo: The latest code that goes through the binary release process

-Once code lands in an official *master branch*, it is immediately built on a CI server and an Apt package is created, at which point the *binary release flow* begins (note that only *binaries* move through this process, source code changes become *new packages*):
+Once code lands in an official *master branch*, it is immediately built on a CI (Continuous Integration) server and an APT (Advanced Packaging Tool)  package is created, at which point the *binary release flow* begins (note that only *binaries* move through this process; source code changes become *new packages*):

 * **unstable**: Very likely broken and little effort is made to ensure upgrades are seamless.
 Used internally by Ninja staff where we can recover. **Not recommended for external developers**
 * **testing**: Once a particular package, or set of packages, is deemed to be stable enough that no permanent damage would be done to user data and no regressions on functionality have occured, a package is moved to testing. **For developers who want bleeding edge, possibly breaking, changes**
 * **staging**: Every 2 weeks we lock down *feature additions* in the testing branch and only push changes that increase stability and compatibility.
 Packages move to *staging* so we can test that stable releases can upgrade correctly.
-* **stable**: Finally when the previous stable release(s) are able to upgrade to staging safely, we move the packages to stable and all spheres receive the updates. **This is the default, and recommended for non-technical users, and most developers**
+* **stable**: Finally, when the previous stable release(s) are able to upgrade to staging safely, we move the packages to stable and all spheres receive the updates. **This is the default, and recommended for non-technical users, and most developers**

 Changing release channel can be done by editing ``/etc/apt/sources.list.d/ninjablocks.list`` (run ``sudo with-rw bash`` to get a shell that can write to your Sphere's rootfs).
 Remember that **changing back to stable requires a factory reset** since it is hard to undo changes that are designed to only move forward.

-Additionally, to find out which commits in our Git repositories are in each branch, we have automagically generated branches in each client repository called *stable, staging, testing, unstable* which are synced to the git commit on which the latest package in that release channel was created.
+Additionally, to find out which commits in our Git repositories are in each branch, we have automagically generated branches in each client repository called *stable, staging, testing, unstable* which are synced to the Git commit on which the latest package in that release channel was created.

 stable
 ------